Rensvandeschoot/Tutorials/Mplus/Frequentist-Regression-in-Mplus.md

     DIFF               0.937      0.026     36.472      0.000
 ```

-_The standardized coefficients, age (1.262) and age$^2$ (-1.174), show that the effects of both regression coefficients are comparable, but the effect of age is somewhat higher._
+_The standardized coefficients, age (1.262) and age$^2$ (-1.174), show that the effects of both regression coefficients are comparable, but the effect of age is somewhat higher.
+This means that the linear effect of age on PhD delay (age) is a bit larger than the quadratic effect of age on PhD delay (age2)_